 I highly recommend this as well, simply because paying for your child’s tuition and fees are not the only expenses that you will have during their college years.
 What if their car breaks down?
 Will you be able to help them repair it?
 Will you be able to help them pay for travel expenses so they can come home for holidays?
 Can you buy them a yearbook?
 What about a class ring?
 What about a graduation gift?

 What about your other children?
 If you place yourself into a precarious financial position by putting one child through college what will you do when your other children come along?
 Do they get the short end of the stick because they are not the firstborn?
-Many parents would never intentionally make this distinction but by putting all of their resources towards one child’s college education they may leave themselves in a difficult situation when child numer 2 comes along.
+Many parents would never intentionally make this distinction but by putting all of their resources toward one child’s college education they may leave themselves in a difficult situation when child numeral two comes along.

 There Are Other Options